 Finally, any smoker with good airflow will benefit from a pellet tube or our favorite The Amazin Pellet Tray, for that extra smoke flavor.
 Pellet tubes or trays burn pellets to add extra smoke flavor to your food or use your smoker as a cold smoker.

 Check out this video for great information on smoker and grill accessories

-Warranty: The warranty is part dependent, so each class of parts has a different warranty.
+Warranty: The warranty is part-dependent, so each class of parts has a different warranty.
 The primary warranty on charcoal smokers is 90 days, but parts like thermometers, gaskets, and workmanship have a 1-year warranty.
-Other parts might be warrantied longer from how we read the warranty page, so we have included a link below.
+Other parts might be warranted longer from how we read the warranty page, so we have included a link below.